-It hereby declares that, this project has been done by me under the supervision of Md

-Shariful Islam, (Lecturer), Department of Software Engineering, Daffodil International

-University.
-It also declares that neither this project nor any part of this has been

-submitted anywhere else for award of any degree.
+It hereby declares that this project has been done by me under the supervision of Mr. Shariful Islam, Lecturer (senior Scale), Department of Software Engineering, Daffodil International University.
+It also declares that neither this project nor any part of this has been submitted anywhere else for award of any degree.

-Name:

-Department of Software Engineering

-Faculty of Science & Information Technology

-Daffodil International University

-Certified by:

-Md.
-Shariful Islam

-Lecturer

-Department of Software Engineering

-Faculty of Science & Information Technology

-Daffodil International University